Hostile media effect: Media literacy

-Studies have been conducted to determine whether media literacy – competency in analyzing and evaluating messages from mass media – might affect a media consumer's HME, thus far to limited results.
+Studies to determine whether media literacy – competency in analyzing and evaluating messages from mass media – might affect a media consumer's hostile media effect have limited results.
 In a 2014 study, participants watched a Media Literacy PSA prior to watching manipulated television programs, then asked to rate their perceptions of the relative hostility of the media afterwards.
 The effects were strong in some areas but less so in others.
 "Given that the digital media environment allows individuals to select their own media content – and people tend to choose what they find more credible – in some cases a news media literacy message may spur further selection into agreeable political enclaves, now seen as even more credible, and contribute to rising political polarization" (26).
 Besides media literacy messages, empathy was introduced to news messages to see whether the emotion can reduce HME.
 People were found to perceive higher levels of media favorability toward their personal position, but not a reduction in media hostility toward the opposing side.